baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 For the other hyperparameters we chose the range of possible values to optimize over.

-These are the hyperparameter the was chosen:
+These are the hyperparameter that was chosen:

 |Hyperparameter   | Value |
 |-------------|------|